sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 3. **Model Documentation**: Creating comprehensive documentation of model development, training data, limitations, and potential biases to support responsible deployment.
 4. **Human Oversight**: Establishing appropriate levels of human review for model outputs, especially for high-stakes decisions affecting customers or operations.

-These practices ensure that AI and ML systems serve as trusted advisors rather than mysterious oracles, supporting Davenport's vision of employees "armed with the best evidence and the best quantitative tools"[^1] making "the best decisions: big and small, every day"[^1].
+These practices ensure that AI and ML systems serve as trusted advisors rather than mysterious oracles, supporting Davenport's vision of employees "armed with the best evidence and the best quantitative tools" making "the best decisions: big and small, every day".

 ## Implementing Analytics at Scale: Challenges and Best Practices

 ### Breaking Down Data Silos

 One of the primary challenges in implementing analytics at scale is overcoming the organizational and technical barriers that create data silos.
-As Davenport notes, organizations should "place all data-collection and analysis activities under a common leadership, with common technology and tools"[^1] to "facilitate data sharing and avoid the impediments of inconsistent reporting formats, data definitions, and standards"[^1].
+As Davenport notes, organizations should "place all data-collection and analysis activities under a common leadership, with common technology and tools" to "facilitate data sharing and avoid the impediments of inconsistent reporting formats, data definitions, and standards".

 Best practices for addressing this challenge include: